 As described in An Overview of Ubuntu 22.04 Virtualization Techniques, KVM provides virtual machines with several options in terms of network configuration.
 To view and change the network settings of a virtual machine, scroll down to the Network interfaces section of the VM Overview screen and click the Edit button:

 In the resulting dialog, the Network Type menu may be used to change the type of network connection, for example, from Virtual network (NAT) to direct attachment (MacVTap) or Bridge to LAN.

 Starting the Installation

 To start the new virtual machine and install the guest operating system from the designated installation media, click the Install button at the top of the overview page.
 Cockpit will start the virtual machine and scroll down to the Console view where the guest OS screen will appear:

 If the installation fails, check the message to see if an error occurred when opening the installation image.
 This usually occurs because the QEMU emulator runs as a user named qemu, which does not have access to the directory in which the ISO installation image is located.
 To resolve this issue, open a terminal window (or connect with SSH if the system is remote), change directory to the location of the ISO image file, and add the libvirt-qemu user to the access control list (ACL) of the parent directory as follows:

 # cd /path/to/iso/directory # setfacl -m u:libvirt-qemu:x ..Code language: plaintext (plaintext)

 After making this change, check the setting as follows:

-Once these changes have been made, click on the Install button once again to complete the installation.
+Once these changes have been made, click the Install button again to complete the installation.